Lantrip Elementary School: History

 The school was originally Eastwood Elementary School.
 The developer of Eastwood, William A. Wilson, had deeded the land to have the school built.
 Lantrip first opened in 1916.
 The Houston school district redirected all students from Kirby School (now Cage Elementary School) to Eastwood School, but in 1925 reopened what became Cage.
 Eastwood School was renamed after its first principal, Dora B. Lantrip.

 Lantrip was previously reserved for white children (Hispanics being categorized as white prior to 1970) but it desegregated by 1970.

 By the 1970s it became a majority Mexican American school.

 From 2000 to 2005 the enrollment declined, and the Eastwood area gentrified.

 A new facility opened in 2007 at the school's location.
 The new facility designed by Sustaita Architects incorporates sections of the original building.
 The new building was dedicated on October 24, 2007.
 HISD had originally planned to completely demolish Lantrip Elementary, but preservationists convinced the district to keep the administration building and the detached, bungalow-style classroom buildings.
 The district demolished the newer additions and replaced them with new construction.

 As part of rezoning for the 2014–2015 school year, some areas in East Downtown previously under the attendance zone of Dodson Elementary School, which closed, were rezoned to Lantrip Elementary.

 Beginning in the 2016–2017 school year the elementary zoned grades at Rusk School were to be phased out, with most of Rusk's territory, including portions of East Downtown and the Second Ward, reassigned to Lantrip.
 PreKindergarten through grade 2 were to be phased out immediately, with 3-5 being phased out in the following five years; elementary grades for Rusk were to be phased out by fall 2019.

+Effective 2026, Cage Elementary will move onto the property of Lantrip Elementary while remaining a separate institution.